aystreee/win10kms/README.md

 Get the Windows Key Corresponding to your version.

-2. Open powershell as administrator
-3.
+.
+Right Click on the windows icon

+.
+Open powershell(admin)
+.
-4. type in: "slmgr /ipk WINDOWSKEY" (replace WINDOWSKEY with the key we copied before)
+. type in: "slmgr /ipk WINDOWSKEY" (replace WINDOWSKEY with the key we copied before) .
-5.
-6. Type in "slmgr /skms kms8.msguide.com"
+.
+Type in "slmgr /skms kms8.msguide.com"

-7.
-8. Type in "slmgr /ato"
+.
+Type in "slmgr /ato"
-9.
+.

 If that didn't work:
-4. Type in "slmgr /skms kms.digiboy.ir"
+.
+Type in "slmgr /skms kms.digiboy.ir"
-5.
+.
-6. Type in "slmgr /ato"
+.
+Type in "slmgr /ato"
-7.
+.

 If that didn't work either:
-4. Type in "slmgr /skms kms.chinancce.com"
+.
+Type in "slmgr /skms kms.chinancce.com"
-5.
+.
-6. Type in "slmgr /ato"
+.
+Type in "slmgr /ato"
-7.
+.

 If non of that worked make sure you have a stable internet connection